-Changing the current tax treatment of employer-sponsored plans would jeopardize the retirement security of tens of millions of workers, impact the role of retirement assets in the capital markets, and create challenges for future generations of retirees in maintaining their quality of life.
+Placing limits on or constricting the current tax treatment of employer-sponsored plans would jeopardize the retirement security of tens of millions of workers, impact the role of retirement assets in the capital markets, and create challenges for future generations of retirees.
 The current retirement system works well for both companies and workers.
-It is highly regulated by multiple government agencies and employers offering plans have a fiduciary duty - one of the highest fiduciaries standards enacted by Congress - to act in the best interest of plan participants and beneficiaries.
+It is highly regulated by multiple government agencies, including the Treasury Department, the Internal Revenue Service, the Department of Labor and the Pension Benefit Guaranty Corporation.
+Employers offering plans have a fiduciary duty - one of the highest fiduciaries standards enacted by Congress - to act in the best interest of plan participants and beneficiaries.
 Retirement plan rules balance the need for plans to treat their participants fairly and without discrimination (e.g., the vesting, coverage, and nondiscrimination rules) with the goal of encouraging companies to continue to voluntarily sponsor retirement plans to benefit their workers.
-Since the passage of ERISA in 1974, Congress has made multiple changes to the laws applicable to retirement plans.
+Since the passage of The Employee Retirement Income Security Act of 1974 ("ERISA")2, Congress has made multiple changes to the laws applicable to retirement plans.

 While we continue to work to improve the retirement system as well as to reduce the deficit, we must not negatively impact one of the central foundations - the tax treatment of retirement savings - upon which the system has been successfully built.
 The effects of such a change for individuals, employers and the system as a whole are simply too harmful and must be avoided.
 These plans are helping millions of American families achieve a secure retirement.
-We urge the Committee on Ways and Means to preserve the current tax treatment for retirement plans that encourages employers to offer and workers to contribute to these plans.
+We urge the Senate Finance Committee to preserve the current tax treatment for retirement plans that encourages employers to offer and workers to contribute to these plans.